supervisely-ecosystem/RT-DETRv2/supervisely_integration/serve/README.md

 # Overview

 Serve RT-DETR model as a Supervisely Application.
+RT-DETR is a real-time object detection model that combines the advantages of DETR and YOLO.
+It is based on the idea of DETR, which uses transformer to directly predict object queries, and the idea of YOLO, which uses anchor boxes to predict object locations.
+RT-DETR is able to achieve real-time inference speed and high accuracy on object detection tasks.

 Learn more about RT-DETR and available models [here](https://github.com/lyuwenyu/RT-DETR).

 # Model Zoo